 - D.H.
 Day Campground, Sleeping Bear Dunes National Lakeshore, near Glen Arbor, MI - The main campground in this National Lakeshore, Platte River Campground, was closed for repaving so we ended up in the smaller O. H. Day Campground.
 They had one loop for folks like us that don’t travel with reservations, and we found a spot near the intersection that worked well for us.
-For some reason, there was a lot commotion with people driving around.
-Partly because we were catty-corner to the self-service firewood machine that offered excellent people watching opportunities.
+For some reason, there was a lot of commotion with people driving around.
+Partly because we were catty-corner to the self-service firewood machine that offered excellent people-watching opportunities.
 We enjoyed walks on the shore of Lake Michigan as well as through the sand dunes.
 There was a historical village that we visited via the paved bike paths in addition to well-maintained auto touring loops.

 - Dolly Copp Forest Service Campground, near Gorham, NH - We fell in love with New Hampshire and the White Mountains.
 We were apparently early in the season as this campground was not very crowded.
 Because of this, an excellent selection of good campsites was available.
-There were a few good hiking opportunities from or very new the campground that offered beautiful yet challenging hikes.
+There were a few good hiking opportunities from or near the campground that offered beautifully yet challenging hikes.
 Although a tad pricey, an auto trip to the top of Mt.
 Washington is well worth it.
 And if you don’t want to pay the toll, there is always the option to hike to the top.

 - Gilbert Ray Campground in Tucson Mountain County Park near Tucson, AZ - We like the Tucson area, and this well-located campground is an easy drive through the mountain pass to town.
 There is much to do in Tucson as well good shopping, dining out, and cool brewpubs.
 Both the county park and the adjacent Saguaro National Park West offer excellent hiking opportunities.
 The campground doesn't take reservations.
 We consider that a plus, but they have a quirky rule that allows only a seven-night stay.
 One must leave the campground for at least seven days and then can return for another seven-night visit (which we did).

-- Lakehead Boat Basin RV Park, Duluth, MN - This unique RV park also doubles as a marina on Lake Superior with the winter boat storage spots serving as the RV sites.
+- Lakehead Boat Basin RV Park, Duluth, MN - This unique RV park also doubles as a marina on Lake Superior, with the winter boat storage spots serving as the RV sites.
 The sites were a tad closer together than we prefer, but it's walking distance to the Canal Park area and downtown with its many restaurants, attractions, and a couple of brewpubs.

 - Loft Mountain Campground, Shenandoah National Park, VA - In our opinion, this is the nicest campground in Shenandoah.
 Our site had a fabulous view that backed up to the Appalachian Trail so we could watch the through-hikers pass by.
-Needless to say hiking opportunities in the area were outstanding.
+Needless to say, hiking opportunities in the area were outstanding.
 We even got to hook up with our friend Bob for a guided hike and meal at a local brewpub.